Securities Exempt from Registration under the Securities Act of 1933

 - the securities are considered safe because they are issued by a government authority, such as US Treasuries or municipal bonds;

 - the sale of the securities is restricted to a given geographic area, usually within a state; or

-- the securities are sold to accredited investors, either wealthy individuals or institutions who are considered to have the wherewithal and expertise to manage their money and to avoid fraudulent schemes.
+- the securities are sold to accredited investors, either wealthy individuals or institutions who are considered to have the wherewithal and expertise to manage their money and to avoid fraud.

 U.S. government securities — Treasuries — and municipal bonds are all exempt from registration.

 An intrastate offering is an offering made only to the residents of a state by a corporation in that state.
-The offering must be registered in the state, and it must comply with SEC Rule 147:
+The offering must be registered in the state and must comply with SEC Rule 147: